Estimated reading time: 3 minutes

 As most of you know, my name is Kirt Morris, and I am the owner of Trini In Xisle.
 What you may not know is the origin story, and why I started TriniInXisle.

 I migrated to the 🇺🇸 in 1994 after “A” levels in Trinidad to attend University because my moms had a bigger plan for me.
 While sitting for Advance Level exams, I was also repeating CXC English at a school in Port-of-Spain.
 After finishing A-Level, I was sweating part-time at Galeota Point, Guayaguayare, Trinidad, for an oil services company, on the accelerated route to achieving zilch.

 I was also living at 🏠, access to my parents 🚙 and no real plan for the future.
 As they say in Trini, “What sweet in goat mouth does sour in de bam bam”.

 Around de same time our 🇺🇸 green card paperwork was finalized, and moms said:

 “Yuh going up de road to live with yuh grandfather”.
 Nols

 Up de road didn’t mean around the corner.
-It meant foreign; the United States.
-Pops my paternal grandfather had lived in Maryland (MD) since I believe the 1970s and my only relationship with him were when he came to 🇹🇹 on holiday every couple of years.
+It meant foreign, the United States.
+Pops, my paternal grandfather, had lived in Maryland (MD) since I believe the 1970s and my only relationship with him were when he came 🇹🇹 on holiday every couple of years.
 See my blog here on the life and legacy of my paternal grandmother Ma Morris.

 Anywho, in 1994 yuh boy reach MD summertime and started school hunting toured Howard University and University of Maryland College Park (UMCP).
 I signed up for fall classes in computer 💻 science at UMCP.